anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 # Background

 [@!RFC7480] defines the 'application/rdap+json' media type to be used with RDAP.
-This document defines a new media type to be used in conjuction with the current media type when an RDAP extension needs to be described during HTTP content negotiation.
+This document defines a new media type to be used in conjunction with the current media type when an RDAP extension needs to be described during HTTP content negotiation.

+Though there maybe other purposes, the usage of this media type enables an RDAP client to signal to an RDAP server the list of RDAP extensions supported by that client.
+For example, an RDAP client that supports the "foo" extension may use this mechanism as a signal to an RDAP server, thus allowing the server to serve data using the "foo" extension only when it can be assured the client can understand it.

+By using this method, there is no need for every RDAP extension to define their own unique signaling mechanism.
+Additionally, this method is designed to be backwards compatible with the deployed RDAP ecosystem (see (#design_considerations) for further information).

+## Document Terms

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!BCP14] when, and only when, they appear in all capitals, as shown here.

 # RDAP-X: The RDAP With Extensions Media Type